ray-project/ray/doc/source/serve/model_composition.md

 (deployment-graph-call-graph-input-node-note)=
 :::{note}
 The `InputNode` tells Ray Serve where to send the graph input at runtime.
-In this example, for instance, `http_request`'s type is `InputNode`, so you can't call `request` methods like `.json()` on it directly in the context manager.
+In this example, for instance, `http_request` is an `InputNode` object, so you can't call `request` methods like `.json()` on it directly in the context manager.
 However, during runtime, Ray Serve passes incoming HTTP requests directly into the same functions and methods that `http_request` is passed into, so those functions and methods can call `request` methods like `.json()` on the `request` object that gets passed in.
 :::

 You can use the `InputNode` to indicate which node(s) the graph input should be passed into by passing the `InputNode` into `bind` calls within the context manager.
 In this example, the `http_request` is passed to only one node, `unpack_request`.
 The output of that bind call, `request_number`, is a `FunctionNode`. `FunctionNodes` are produced when deployments containing functions are bound to arguments for that function using `bind`. `request_number` represents the output of `unpack_request` when called on incoming HTTP requests. `unpack_request`, which is defined on line 26, processes the HTTP request's JSON body and returns a number that can be passed into arithmetic operations.